 Carpe diem never seemed so appropriate as on a cool but sunny November day in the Italian city of Bologna.

-It turned out to be one of those extremely rare days that, even as it unfolds, you understand what a special event it is and you savor each moment as you would a fine piece of chocolate.
+It turned out to be one of those extremely rare days that, even as it enfolds, you understand what a special event it is and you savor each moment as you would a fine piece of chocolate.

 We were in Bologna covering an international farm equipment show, guests of the Italian Trade Ministry who demonstrated that the United States, even the Southern United States, has no monopoly on hospitality.
 We were well fed, well kept and well tended to as we sought out interviews and information about how Italian equipment manufacturers help fill needs of U.S. farmers.